-In order to receive instructor feedback each week, participants must complete the following activities:
+In order to receive instructor feedback each week, students must complete the following activities:

 - post 300 words per day on at least 2 out of the 5 weekdays

 - post a paragraph of comments on the work of at least two fellow students at some point during the week or weekend

 Week 1: Find Your Focus

 A memoir needs a focal point on which the writer can build, but many writers dive into their first draft without knowing what their focus is.
-During Week 1 participants will identify the focus of their book (or think of ways to fine-tune that focus for an existing project).
+During Week 1 you will identify the focus of your book (or think of ways to fine-tune that focus for an existing project).
 The writing this week will help identify and hone the central idea of your memoir.

 Week 2: The Shape of Your Narrative

 A book-length memoir offers many possibilities for structure: should the narrative be chronological, braided, retrospective?
-Participants will explore possible shapes for their memoir, and this week's writing prompt provides options to tryout (or again, hone) different structures.
+You will explore possible shapes for their memoir, and this week's writing prompt provides options to try out (or again, hone) different structures.

 Week 3: Points of Tension

 A memoir needs an overall story arc, but also must have points of tension through the book that keep the reader hooked from chapter to chapter.
 This week’s lecture and writing will explore ways of creating tension at different points in your larger narrative.

 Week 4: Summary & Reflection

 Two of the most pivotal elements of nonfiction are scene and summary—this week, we'll study the difference between summary and scene and both how and when to best use them.